mdneuzerling/starfleet/storage/README.md

 ## What is this and what is it used for?

-deployments that run _stateful_ services like databases have data that must persist beyond the life of the pod.
-This kind of data storage requires a _persistent volume_.
-The pods can make a _persistent volume claim_ for a given amount of storage, and Kubernetes will assign that amount from the available persistent volumes.
+Deployments that run _stateful_ services like databases have data that must persist beyond the life of any single pod.
+This kind of storage requires a _persistent volume_.
+Pods can make a _persistent volume claim_ for a given amount of storage, and Kubernetes will assign that amount from the available persistent volumes.

 ## How do I install it?